inmanta/inmanta-core/docs/model_developers/modules/handler.rst

 """""""

 The agent maintains a cache, that is kept over handler invocations.
-It can, for example, be used to cache connection, so that multiple resources on the same device can share a connection.
+It can, for example, be used to cache a connection, so that multiple resources on the same device can share a connection.

 The cache can be invalidated either based on a timeout or on version.
 A timeout based cache is kept for a specific time.
 A version based cache is used for all resource in a specific version.